jubrito/planner-with-calendar/README.md

 # Next steps (v1):

 - Fix calendar header responsiveness
-- Fx can't see navigation indicators when using opt+ctrl+arrows
+- Fix can't see navigation indicators when using opt+ctrl+arrows
 - use compact mixin to change flex display of calendar menu
 - Fix week names responsiveness changing it to single letters
 - Fix calendar height to avoid resizing when month has more cells